KasperGameDev/Dialogue-Editor-Tutorial/README.md

 ### Setup
 - Models and Animations for Npc and Player.
-- Basic you are dialogue.
+- Basic UI for dialogue.
 - Player movement.
 ![](https://imgur.com/YnXOSSw.png)